angarsky/diveintopython/learn/variables_and_types/string-operations.md

 Previously we've touched the topic of operations with variables.
 In this part we will dive into operations and methods with strings.
+This is not the whole list of possible string manipulations.

 ## String Concatenation